ReYaNOW/flet-cacheimg/README.md

 # flet-cacheimg
-Cacheimg and CacheCircleAvatar control for Flet and preload all images from assets folder via flutter precacheImage.
+Cacheimg and CacheCircleAvatar control for Flet.

 ### Warning
 Images will only be cached in built packages.